MELTRIC Switch-Rated Plugs & Receptacles

 MELTRIC devices also provide greater speed and flexibility.
 Joseph points out, “We have a limited amount of space and are continually changing out equipment for different projects.
 When we start or finish a project, we can pull out one setup and bring in another quickly and safely.”
 Joseph explains, “We may have to move one technology into another area, and the MELTRIC devices make that very simple.”

 Another benefit, according to Joseph, is the easier installation of the switch-rated connectors compared to the previous pin-and-sleeve connectors.
 He says the MELTRIC devices offered a relative cost savings because of the inconvenience of installing the former connectors.
 “They required soldering,” he notes, “and we are constantly swapping equipment in and out.
 Changing the MELTRIC plugs and receptacles is a timesaver by comparison.”

 EWI also uses MELTRIC devices on auxiliary equipment such as hoists, wire feeders, fume extractors, welding positioners, robotics, and travel carriages.
 Joseph says he purchased 20 each of MELTRIC’s 20 amp and 30 amp devices for these applications, all rated for 480 volt operation.

 In summary, Joseph states, “Probably the biggest benefit for us has come from efficiency improvements.
 Previously, because of the difficulty with making disconnects during a changeover, we would leave workstations set up because it was hard to take them apart and put them back together.
 This made floor space hard to come by.
 It also caused some turf wars on how space was being used.

 Now, changeouts are easier to accomplish, we have a more presentable area, and the engineers and technicians don’t have to worry about someone else tearing down their workstation because it is easy to set up again.”

-The Decontactors used at EWI were provided through Meltric distributor Johnson Electric Supply, of Columbus.
+The switch-rated devices used at EWI were provided through MELTRIC distributor Johnson Electric Supply, of Columbus.